Italy Expands Quarantine Measures Nationwide To Stem Spread Of Coronavirus

 In a televised address, Conte said that the rising number of cases and people being hospitalized required introducing even more drastic measures than those taken over the weekend.

-By Sunday, nearly a quarter of Italy's population had been placed on lockdown as the government moved to contain the respiratory virus in the north, including all of Lombardi and 14 provinces.
+By Sunday, nearly a quarter of Italy's population had been placed on lockdown as the government moved to contain the respiratory virus in the north, including all of Lombardy and 14 provinces.

-Conte's speech was short on details but it served as a rallying cry for the nation to cooperate with officials and follow the restrictions in place.
+Conte's speech was short on details, but it served as a rallying cry for the nation to cooperate with officials and follow the restrictions in place.

-He urged people to take precautions to safeguard their health and he introduced a new slogan for citizens to live by: "I am staying home.
+He urged people to take precautions to safeguard their health, and he introduced a new slogan for citizens to live by: "I am staying home.
 Italy is a protected zone."

 Italy has pledged $8.5 billion to help the economy weather the emergency.

-The Rome region has ordered quarantine for all those arriving who've been in outbreak areas in the last two weeks.
-Violaters face three months in prison.
+The Rome region has ordered quarantine for all those arriving who've been in outbreak areas in the past two weeks.
+Violators face three months in prison.